Safeguarding Scottish waters

 In 2018, our Orkney team signed up to the Marine Conservation Society (MCS) Great British Beach Clean.

-Come 2022, our fifth year of participation, and we recorded 11 registered beach cleans across three farming regions – Argyll and Bute, Orkney and Shetland – collecting and removing all manner of waste items.
+Come 2024, our seventh year of participation, and we recorded 16 registered beach cleans across all four farming regions – Argyll and Bute, Highlands, Orkney and Shetland – collecting and removing all manner of waste items.
 You can see a full breakdown below.

 For an insight into what’s involved, watch our Orkney colleagues’ short video, taken in 2021, here.